KilianMYSPRO/gymFamily/walkthrough.md

 - **UUID Generation**: Verified that the new UUID generator works correctly in the environment.
 - **Mobile Layout**: Verified code changes to ensure buttons stack on mobile (`flex-col-reverse`) and align horizontally on desktop (`md:flex-row`).
 - **Optional Exercises**: Verified that the "Optional" toggle works in the Planner and the badge/skip button appear in the Tracker.
+- **Weight Tracking**: Verified that logging weight adds an entry to history and the chart renders correctly in Analytics.